Academic Catalog

 Selection of Recipients and Allocation of Awards

-The Federal Pell Grant program is an entitlement program.
-Eligibility and award amounts are based on financial need.
-The applicant must be matriculated as an undergraduate student, for at least 3 credits at an approved post-secondary institution and must need financial assistance to continue their education.
-A student may receive grants for the period required to complete a first baccalaureate degree but for no more than 12 semesters (for first-time Pell grant recipients on or after July 1, 2008).
-Awards may be used for tuition, fees, books, and living expenses.
+In order to be considered, students must be matriculated as an undergraduate student, be enrolled for at least 3 credits at an approved post-secondary institution, and must display exceptional financial need.
+Award amounts are based on demonstrated financial need.
+A student may receive the grant for the period required to complete a first baccalaureate degree but for no more than 12 semesters (for first-time Pell grant recipients on or after July 1, 2008).
+Awards are credited to the student's account and may be used for tuition, fees, books, and living expenses.
 A student may be eligible to receive Pell Grant funds for up to 150 percent of the student’s Pell Grant scheduled award for an award year.
-To be eligible for the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least as a half-time student in the payment period(s) for which the student receives the additional Pell Grant funds in excess of 100 percent of the student’s Pell Grant Scheduled Award.
+To be eligible for the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least as a half-time student in the payment period(s) for which the student receives Pell Grant funds in excess of 100 percent of the student’s Pell Grant Scheduled Award.

 Award Schedule